SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.2.md

 #### EPM: Aliases for topology cells, chains and search chains can now be specified on element level \[ID_32028\]

-In an EPM environment, since DataMiner feature release version 10.1.7, it has been possible to override the names of topology cells, chains and search chains specified in a protocol with aliases specified in a system-level EPMConfig.xml file stored in the C:\\Skyline DataMiner\\ folder.
-Now, it is also possible to add EPMConfig.xml files on element level.
+In an EPM environment, since DataMiner feature release version 10.1.7, it has been possible to override the names of topology cells, chains, and search chains specified in a protocol with aliases specified in a system-level *EPMConfig.xml* file stored in the C:\\Skyline DataMiner\\ folder.
+Now, it is also possible to add *EPMConfig.xml* files on element level.

-If you want certain aliases for topology cells, chains and search chains to only be applied to a particular element, then create an EPMConfig.xml file and place it in the folder of that element (e.g. C:\\Skyline DataMiner\\Elements\\\<ElementName>\\).
+If you want certain aliases for topology cells, chains and search chains to only be applied to a particular element, then create an *EPMConfig.xml* file and place it in the folder of that element (e.g. C:\\Skyline DataMiner\\Elements\\\<ElementName>\\).

 > [!NOTE]
-> Aliases specified in an element-level EPMConfig.xml file will override aliases specified in the system-level EPMConfig.xml file.
+> Aliases specified in an element-level *EPMConfig.xml* file will override aliases specified in the system-level *EPMConfig.xml* file.

 ### DMS Cube